-Teams getting zero in any of the individual score used for engineering excellence will get zero score for engineering excellence irrespective of performance in other events.
+Teams not able to complete any of the above event used for engineering excellence will get zero score for engineering excellence irrespective of performance in other events.

 D8.25 Post Event Engine Check

 The organizer reserves the right to impound any vehicle immediately after the event to check engine displacement (method to be determined by the organizer) and restrictor size.